German financial watchdog Bafin probes trading in Steinhoff shares

-LONDON (Reuters) - German financial watchdog Bafin said on Friday that it has started an assessment probe into the trading of Steinhoff (SNHG.DE) shares this week, after the stock lost more than 80 percent of its value within days.
+LONDON, Dec 8 (Reuters) - German financial watchdog Bafin said on Friday that it has started an assessment probe into the trading of Steinhoff shares this week, after the stock lost more than 80 percent of its value within days.

 Bafin routinely investigates incidents every year to uncover market manipulation and insider trading.
 Usually, such analyses are triggered by suspicious transaction reports or by exceptionally high trading volumes.